Goraneza/Mathematical-code/README.md

-Principia
+Mathematical code
 =========

-An integrated software solution for mathematical research
+Code for mathematical research and teching